terminusdb/terminuscms-docs/how-to/query/graphql/advanced-filter.md

 TerminusDB exposes a *filter* object, which can be used to select specific documents.
 See here for basic [Filtering](filter.md)

-Now we can filter the homeworld from which the people we are interested in come.
+Now we can filter the homeworld of the people we are interested in.
 We will use a `regex` because Tatooine is hard to spell.

 ```graphql